nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 Its type is `SwitchState`, which is an enumeration with enumerated constants `OFF` and `ON`.

-When you define an enumeration *E* this way, its use is limited.
-First, *E* is available only in the context of the Serializable type *S* where it is defined.
-For example, `SwitchState` is available in a C++ source file *F* only if *F* includes the C++ header `SwitchSerializableAc.hpp` for the serializable type `Switch`.
-There is no separate header you can include just to use the enumeration type.
-Second, while you can use the Serializable type *S* in a port argument, telemetry channel, or event argument, you cannot use the enumeration *E* directly in those places.
-For example, you can't make `SwitchState` the type of a telemetry channel.

-To define an enumeration that is more generally usable, you can specify an enumeration *E* as a separate XML type.
+Alternatively, you can specify an enumeration *E* as a separate XML type.
 Then you can do the following:

 1. Generate a C++ representation of *E* that you can include in C++